RMI-PACTA/workflow.transition.monitor/README.md

 #  Testing

-There are two scripts in this directory to facilitate testing of the docker
+There are two scripts in the `test` directory  to facilitate testing of the docker
 image: `run-like-constructiva-flags.sh` and `run-all-tests.sh`

 # Releasing

-To release a new version of the software, use the `tag-and-push.sh` script in the `transition_monitor` directory.
+To release a new version of the software, use the `tag-and-push.sh` script in the `build` directory.

 # For the web